llogan382/unit-testing-new-site/readme.md

+A series of cypress website tests for the new HPU website.

-type this into the command line to get started
+from root, type this into the terminal:
 ./node_modules/.bin/cypress open